Edith Taliaferro: Films, later career and retirement

 Taliaferro made her silent film debut in Young Romance in 1915.
+That same summer of 1915 Taliaferro appeared as part of the summer stock cast at the Elitch Theatre.
 She made only two more films, The Conquest of Canaan (1916) and Who's Your Brother?
 (1919).
 She returned to Broadway in 1919 in Please Get Married followed by roles in Kissing Time (1920), A Love Scandal (1923), and as "Amanda Prynne" in the touring company production of Private Lives in 1931.
 She performed in London, England and in Australia with the Toronto Theatre Guild.
 In vaudeville she appeared at the Palace Theater in New York City.
 Most of her later work was with summer theaters and on radio.
 Taliaferro retired from stage work in the late 1930s after she lost her vision.